The Role of Categories in Online Store SEO: How Categories Drive Converting Traffic

 How many levels of nesting is normal: the "3-click" rule and common sense

 Catalog architecture is where SEO for online store categories directly intersects with UX: the simpler the path to a product and the more logical the branching, the higher both Google visibility and conversion.
 A practical guideline for most niches: key landing pages should be accessible no more than 2-3 clicks from the main page (Home → Category → Subcategory → Products).
 Deeper nesting is acceptable, but only if it truly reflects demand and doesn't "hide" popular categories.
+The danger of an overly deep structure is twofold: search engines are less likely to reach the "lower" pages, and users are more likely to lose context.
+Therefore, it's better to build levels not "based on the warehouse's internal classification," but rather based on how people search: product type → purpose/format → key feature.

 "The catalog should be understandable to a person in 5 seconds—then Google will also more easily understand the logic of the sections."